 Jeans are a pretty safe option for any wardrobe, no matter where you live or what job you do.
 Even if you work in an office and need some nice slacks, you’ve got to wear something on your off days.

 Jeans are casual, can still look great while adding a little style to your outfit too.
 Pick out a cut of jeans that you like, in a color that you feel comfortable in.
+While everyone has blue or denim jeans, having a pair of black jeans is nice for events that aren't quite formal, but require a touch more dress-up than a casual night out.

 Pair those jeans with a good pair of lace-up boots.
 These are a great option for your wardrobe since they not only feel comfortable, but they add just a little bit of style to your clothing.
 You can wear these boots in colder weather too, since they have enough traction on the bottom to keep you from slipping.